 The Re-Inventing Japan Project is a program initiated by the Ministry of Education, Culture, Sports, Science and Technology (MEXT) in fiscal 2011 that aims to foster global human resources capable of being active internationally and strengthen the ability to expand university education worldwide.
-Two projects from Tokyo Institute of Technology (Tokyo Tech) have been adopted for the project: TKT CAMPUS Asia Consortium and World-Class University Alliance for Educating Techno-Scientific Leaders.
+Three projects from Tokyo Institute of Technology (Tokyo Tech) have been adopted for the project: JTRE, Advanced TKT CAMPUS Asia Consortium, and IUEP-RUSSIA.

 The exchange program creates a research and education initiatives for resilience engineering as well as earthquake engineering as the collaboration between the University of Tokyo and Tokyo Institute of Technology.
 It focuses on the performance of energy and urban systems, under the condition of severe natural environment like earthquake.
 The education program aims to produce a synergy effects between participating universities based on the common backgrounds between the two countries, e.g., the similarities in natural and social environments.